SathyaNeom/GIS_Project/docs/FUTURE_UPGRADES.md

 ## Conclusion

-This roadmap provides a structured approach to evolving the GPS_Device_Proj application from its current foundation to a production-ready, enterprise-grade solution.
+This roadmap provides a structured approach to evolving the GdsGpsCollection application from its current foundation to a production-ready, enterprise-grade solution.
 Priorities should be adjusted based on business requirements, user feedback, and resource availability.